 This past weekend, our friend and colleague, Clinical Ayurvedic Specialist, Laurel Odom, reminded us that Ayurveda is a form of social activism that offers us an opportunity to engage in radical self-love.
 When we care for ourselves through the practice of abhyanga and truly embrace our bodies, essence, juiciness and unique nature, we go against the grain of what society and media so often tell us: avoid oils, eat less, thin is in, deprive yourself to achieve that bikini-ready body and buy synthetic, chemically laced body lotion or skincare products.
 Ayurveda rejects this notion of health and the self-deprecating ideals of beauty which Western culture promotes.
 Instead, it encourages us to honor our authentic selves by keeping our bodies nourished, unctuous and satiated through our connection to the earth, dedication to self-care and internal and external oleation.

-So, this Valentine’s Day and every day we encourage you to take part in radical self-love through the practice of abhyanga and Ayurvedic self-care.
+This Valentine’s Day and every day we encourage you to take part in radical self-love through the practice of abhyanga and Ayurvedic self-care.
 Begin the process of unapologetically loving yourself as you are right now, in this very moment by anointing the temple that is your body with warm, delicious, herbal oil.
 A perfect way to honor yourself as you connect with your every curve and restore balance to the doshas, allowing you to radiate self-love and harmony as your soul’s beauty shines, emitting only the purest of love.

 Body Oils for ALL Skin Types